guckstift/webgl/README.md

 ```

 The first argument the `gl.shader()` is an optional specifier for the float precision to use.
 Then follows the vertex and the
-fragment shader source codes.
-If the code is erroneous `gl.shader()` will throw and print the compile or link error to the
+fragment shader code.
+If the code won't compile or link `gl.shader()` will throw and print an error to the Javascript console.
-Javascript console.

 The second essential thing WebGL needs is a vertex buffer that feeds your shader with input data.
 So here we make one with just
 three 2D-vertices forming a triangle: